JamesCoding888/JavaOCP20221017/README.md

 > ExceptionWithTermination01.java (Continue)
 - Description:  ...

-> ExceptionWithTermination02.java (Continue)
+> ExceptionWithTermination02.java
-- Description:  ...
+- Description:  Application of System.exit(0) in try-catch and finally statement.
+Also, this session is involved the API of java.nio (BufferedReader and FileReader - more detail of java.nio in the following lecture)

 2. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day17/exception/runtimeexception">Introduction of sub-classes from RuntimeException</a>